-Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$11.6 million and \$6.9 million at December 31, 2013 and 2012, respectively.
-The increase in this balance was primarily due to the addition of \$4.2 million in claims associated with a composites assembly program.
+Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$13.3 million and \$11.6 million at December 31, 2014 and 2013, respectively.

-K-MAX® inventory of \$17.0 million and \$18.0 million as of December 31, 2013 and 2012, respectively, is included in contracts and other work in process inventory and finished goods.
-A substantial portion of the decrease in this balance reflects inventory being used on our contract for K-MAX® unmanned aircraft systems.
-Management believes that a significant portion of this K-MAX® inventory will be sold after December 31, 2014, based upon the anticipation of supporting the fleet for the foreseeable future.
+K-MAX® inventory of \$17.2 million and \$17.0 million as of December 31, 2014 and 2013, respectively, is included in contracts and other work in process inventory and finished goods.
+Management believes that a significant portion of this K-MAX® inventory will be sold after December 31, 2015, based upon the anticipation of supporting the fleet for the foreseeable future.

-At December 31, 2013 and 2012, \$43.8 million and \$52.6 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
-On May 8, 2013, the Company announced that it had entered into a \$120.6 million contract with the New Zealand Ministry of Defence for the sale of ten SH-2G(I) Super Seasprite aircraft, spare parts, a full mission flight simulator, and related logistics support.
-Although a substantial portion of the SH-2G(I) inventory will be used in the performance of this new contract, management believes that \$29.8 million of the SH-2G(I) inventory will be sold after December 31, 2014, based upon the time needed to prepare the aircraft for sale and the requirements of our customer.
-For more information on the SH-2G(I) inventory, see Note 17, Commitments and Contingencies.
+At December 31, 2014 and 2013, \$23.5 million and \$43.8 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
+On May 8, 2013, the Company announced that it had entered into a \$120.6 million contract with the New Zealand MoD for the sale of ten SH-2G(I) Super Seasprite aircraft, spare parts, a full mission flight simulator, and related logistics support.
+Although a substantial portion of the SH-2G(I) inventory will be used in the performance of this new contract, management believes that \$4.1 million of the SH-2G(I) inventory will be sold after December 31, 2015, based upon the time needed to prepare the aircraft for sale and the requirements of our customer.

-9. PROPERTY, PLANT AND EQUIPMENT, NET
+8. PROPERTY, PLANT AND EQUIPMENT, NET